Matt-A-Bennett/vim-visual-history/README.md

 # vim-visual-history
-Vim plugin that keeps a traversable record of previous visual selections
+A Vim plugin that keeps a traversable record of previous visual selections